MCHPixel/MPManager/README.md

 ## Support

-For support, questions, or issues related to this plugin, please contact us on our Website under MCHPixel.com.
+For support, questions, or issues related to this plugin, please contact us in Github under the issue section.

 ## Contributing